Die Schnellboot-Seite

 On 13.10. during a directed advance a convoy of 70 ships off Burnham the 3.
 SFltl had no sightings.
 The 2.
 SFltl had to break off the planned mining-operation dur to the weather-situation.

 In the night 16./17.10. the die 1.
 SFltl found the convoy on which their were dircted to operate but could not approach it unnoticed because of the bright moonlight.
 The boats were taken under fire by a destroyer at large distance.
 The 3.
 SFltl with "S 54", "S 12" and "S 57" broke off its operation by reason of the weather.
+Likewize the 2.
+SFltl had to abandon a mine-opüeration due to the weather.

 In spite of the fall-weather the 1.
-SFltl attacker convoy FN.311 off Smith Knoll.
+SFltl attacked convoy FN.311 off Smith Knoll.
 "S 18" (Oblt.z.S.
 Christiansen) fired two torprdoes at a freighter of 6000 BRT and a tanker of estimated 7000 BRT.
 The freighter sank, of the tanker the stern-section sank.
 "S 24" (Oblt.z.S.
 Töniges) reported to hits on a tanker of 12000 BRT and "S 27" (Oblt.z.S.
 Büchting) torpedoed a freighter of 7000 BRT.
 The boats escaped from a destroyer which had detected them by ASCIC (Sonar) und had taken them under fire with macximum speed.
 The Wehrmachtsbericht (armed-forces report) claimed the the flotilla had sunk to merchant men and two tankers amounting to 33000 BRT., In reality "S 18" sank th freighter "Hauxley" ( 1595 BRT), "S 24" and "S 27" torpedoed the coal-freighter "Gasfire" (2972 BRT), which hab been declared as tanker because of the backships position of the chimney, and the French coal-freighter "P.L.M.
 14" (3754 BRT).
 Both could be tugged into harbour.

 During the same night the 2.
 SFltl laid a mine barrier between Kentish Knock and Shipwash.

 On 21.10.1940 the Gruppe West ordered the transfer of the 1.
 SFltl to Norway and its subordination to Gruppe Nord (Group North).
 With that remained the 2.
 SFltl with five boats ("S 30", "S 33", "S 34", "S 36", and "S 55") and the 3.
 SFltl with three boats ("S 12", "S 54", and "S 57") in the west area.
-The 1.
-SFltl arrived on 28.10.1940 at Bergen with the boats "S 20", "S 24", "S 27", and "S 28".
-"S 25", "S 26", and the new "S 38" were to follow to Bergen when ready for action.
-The boats "S 19" and "S 21" having belonged to the 1.SFltl were assigned to the newly formed 4.
-SFltl upon getting ready for action.

 "S 33" passing a bigger own Unit (Picture: Fr.
 Meier "Kriegsmarine am Feind")

 In order to operate from Norway against the Shetlands the 1.
 SFltl was ordered to move to Stavanger on 30.10.1940 what was only carried out on 02.11.1940 because of bad weather, the flotilla moved to Kristiansand on 04.11. and on 05.11. to Frederikshavn, "S 24" and "S 27" had to go to motor-check-ups to Kiel and "S 20" aund "S 28" were to carry out escort operations from Frederikshavn, what did not happen due to bad weather.
-On 11.11.1940 thee 1.
+On 11.11.1940 the 1.
 SFltl besides of two boats, which had to continue escort operations, was subordniated the Gruppe West again.

-Gales and fog prevented other operations until 13.12.1940.
-The 3.
-SFltl obtained with "S 58" (Lt.z.S.
-Geiger) and "S 59" (Oblt.z.S.
-A. Müller) two new boats.
-On 21.12.1940 British aircraft again attacked the Channel harbours.
-At Ostend "S 34" and "S 56" were slightly damaged, "S 33" had to go into a shipyard.
-The only sucessful operation was conducted on 23.12.1940: All three flotillas had left harbour to operate against British convoys.
+A further sucessful operation was conducted on 23.12.1940: All three flotillas had left harbour to operate against British convoys.
 They found two strongly defended convoys, "S 28" sank the British trawler "Pelton", little later "S 59" sank the Netherlands freighter "Stad Maastricht".
 The boats were taken under fire by the escorting destroyers and pushed away from the convoys.

 Until the end of the year stormy weather prevailed such that the boats were kept in the harbours.